MRdoulestar/MRdoulestar/README.md

 ### Research Paper
 + Restructured Cloning Vulnerability Detection Based on Function Semantic Reserving and Reiteration Screening, The 25th European Symposium on Research in Computer Security (ESORICS 2020)
 + DeeSCVHunter: A Deep Learning-Based Framework for Smart Contract Vulnerability Detection, the 2021 International Joint Conference on Neural Networks (IJCNN 2021)
-+ A Context-Sensitive System for Restructured Cloning Vulnerability Detection in Solidity Smart Contract (Journal of Cyber Security - Accepted)
++ A Context-Sensitive System for Restructured Cloning Vulnerability Detection in Solidity Smart Contract (Journal of Cyber Security)
-+ An Automatic Data Augmentation Method for Vulnerability Detection (submitted)
++ An Automatic Data Augmentation Method for Vulnerability Detection (pendding)

 ### Presentation
 + 2021 雷神众测「hackingDay· 上海站」- 让智能合约脆弱性检测更智能

 ### Joined Team
-+ NeSE
 + 0th3rs
++ ~~NeSE~~

 <!--
 **MRdoulestar/MRdoulestar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.